Religion in Guinea

-Religion in Guinea is approximately 89 percent Muslim, 7 percent Christian, with 2 percent adhering to indigenous religious beliefs.
+Religion in Guinea is approximately 89% Muslim, 7% Christian, with 2% adhering to indigenous religious beliefs in 2022.
 There are also smaller numbers of Atheists and practitioners of other religions in the country.
 Much of the population, both Muslim and Christian, also incorporate indigenous African beliefs into their outlook.

-The Association of Religion Date Archives (ARDA) has Muslims at 84.8%, Christian 3.7%, and Animist 11.3%.
+In 2023, the Association of Religion Date Archives (ARDA) has Muslims at 86.8%, Christian 3.52%, and Animist 9.42%.

 Religions

 Islam

-Guinean Muslims are generally Sunni of Maliki school of jurisprudence, influenced with Sufism, with many Ahmadiyya.
+Guinean Muslims are generally Sunni of Maliki school of jurisprudence, influenced with Sufism, with some Ahmadiyya.
+Shiism is growing due to the Lebanese diaspora population and few local converts.

-Muslims are generally Sunni, although the population of Shias is increasing.

 Christianity

 Christian groups include Roman Catholics, Anglicans, Baptists, Seventh-day Adventists, and other Evangelical groups.
 Jehovah's Witnesses are active in the country and recognized by the Government.

 Other religions

 There is a small community of the Baháʼí Faith.
 There are small numbers of Hindus, Buddhists, and traditional Chinese religious groups among the expatriate community.